isaacnmm/pestpolicy-hugo2XX/content/posts/are-male-or-female-bernedoodles-better/index.md

 You may have heard of the Goldendoodle dog, which is a cross between the Golden Retriever and the Poodle.
 This breed shares many similarities with the Bernedoodle.
 Their personalities are very similar as they are both playful and jovial. - They also exhibit the same levels of stamina throughout their lives. - The Goldendoodle tends to enjoy the water more.
 This is a trait inherited from its Golden Retriever heritage.

-They thrive better in warmer climates compared to the [Bernedoodle](https://veterinarians.org/bernedoodle/).
-Despite minor differences, both breeds make excellent companions.
+They thrive better in warmer climates compared to the [Bernedoodle](https://veterinarians.org/bernedoodle/).Despite minor differences, both breeds make excellent companions.

 ##  **How Do Bernedoodles Behave?**